Liveline

 Liveline is an Irish radio interview and phone-in chat show broadcast on RTÉ Radio 1 each weekday afternoon between 13.45 and 15.00.
-The programme, which is currently presented by Joe Duffy and known for its slogan "Talk to Joe", seeks the public's opinion on various questions, normally one or more controversial current events.
+The programme, which was presented from 1999 to 2025 by Joe Duffy — "Talk to Joe", — tends to seek the public's opinion on various questions and debates, and invites conversation on current events and controversies.
+It also gives a platform to those who have suffered grievances or distressing events, and wish to raise awareness of them on the national airwaves.
 According to The New York Times, it is Ireland's "most popular radio call-in program".
-According to the Irish Independent, "His greeting at 1.45pm every weekday -- "Hello, good afternoon and you're very welcome to Liveline"—is the signal for 400,000 listeners to sit back and await some lively debate or the exposure of a scam or a social scandal".
+According to the Irish Independent, "[Joe Duffy's] greeting at 1.45pm every weekday—"Hello, good afternoon and you're very welcome to Liveline"—is the signal for 400,000 listeners to sit back and await some lively debate or the exposure of a scam or a social scandal".

-From its launch in 1985, Liveline was originally presented and produced by Marian Finucane and Doireann Ní Bhriain, but has been presented by Joe Duffy since 1999.
-During the presenter's absence, the role of presenter is typically filled by Philip Boucher-Hayes, Damien O'Reilly or previously Derek Davis.
-"Funny Fridays", while thoroughly unpopular to regular listeners features guests who include Brendan "Brush" Shiels and Brendan "Doc" Savage.
+From its initial launch in 1985, Liveline was presented and produced by Marian Finucane and Doireann Ní Bhriain, but was taken over in 1999 by Joe Duffy.
+During his absence, the role of presenter was typically filled by RTÉ presenters Katie Hannon, Philip Boucher-Hayes, or Damien O'Reilly; or prior to his death, Derek Davis.
+Sporadically, Liveline airs "Funny Fridays", a comedic departure from the usual programme, which tend to be broadcast from various hotels around Ireland, and before an audience.
+On "Funny Friday", Joe Duffy was joined by a series of comedians who tell jokes, and perform humorous songs.
+Regular contributing comedians include Brush Shiels and Brendan "Doc" Savage.